Here's the beef

 I didn't realize that I was about to ask the sales guy to hand me a gun that no matter what else was going on, was going to the house with me.
-I had him hand me the Ruger Alaskan .44 magnum revolver Stainless steel, matte finish, the gun looked and felt HUGE compared to the other guns in spite of the Ruger Alaskan's 2 1/2 inch barrel!
+I had him hand me the Stainless steel Ruger Alaskan .44 Magnum in matte finish.
+The gun looked and felt HUGE compared to the other guns in spite of the Ruger Alaskan's 2 1/2 inch barrel!
 I cradled it into the palm of my hand.

 I wrapped my fingers around the grip, took the trigger and.......knew I was home.
 The grip was perfect.
 Perfect size, feel, shape, everything.
 The gun was BIG....like really manly big (and also suitable for tough women).
 And heavy.....like boat anchor heavy.
 Something that was not going to break no matter what you do to it.
 The Ruger Alaskan .44 magnum became mine.